Eugowra: History of Eugowra

 The area was occupied by the Wiradjuri people before European settlement.

 In 1815, European explorations in the area began, with the first being surveyor George Evans.

 In 1817, John Oxley passed through the area on an expedition to explore the inland.

 In 1834, Pastoral settlement began with the establishment of ‘Eugowra’ station.
 Eugowra’ is said to be named after the Indigenous Australian word meaning "The place where the sand washes down the hill".

 In the 1860s, the village of Eugowra was developed, taking its name from the pastoral property.
 It developed near a bridge over Mandagery Creek on the route to Lachlan goldfields.
 The ‘John Bull Hotel’ (later named, ‘Fat Lamb Hotel’) was constructed.

 On 15 June 1862, the infamous bushranger, Frank Gardiner and his gang, including Ben Hall, ambushed the Forbes-Orange Cobb and Co coach at Escort Rock, carrying out Australia's largest gold robbery.
 They stole 77 kilograms of gold and £3,700 in cash.

 By 1866, there were 24 residents living in Eugowra village.

 In 1869, the Mandagery Creek Bridge was built.

 In 1881, the town was laid out and a police station (now residence), courthouse (now police station) and school were built into the 1890s.

 In the late 1970s and early 1980s, more than 2,000 slabs of granite used in the construction of Australian Parliament House, were sourced from Eugowra.

 In 1921, Eugowra Rugby League Club was formed and competed in the Jack Hore Gold Cup and the Johnnie Walker Cup.
+The "Golden Eagles" as they are known, currently compete in the Woodbridge Cup competition.
+A notable player for Eugowra in the late 1950s and early 60s was Ian Walsh.
+Walsh toured with the Kangaroos in 1959/60.

 On 22 October 2012, the historic ‘Fat Lamb Hotel’ was burnt down.

 On 14 November 2022, Eugowra was affected by severe flooding that resulted in damage to 90 percent of the town's buildings.
-One person was confirmed to have died.
+Two people were confirmed to have died.